ErnestoCamachoA9805/calculadoraComplejos/Simulacion/Simulacion/README.md

+# Escuela Colombiana de Ingenieria Julio Garavito

 # Experimento de la Doble rendija
+## Abstract
+The goal of this experiment is to create an interference pattern using aluminum foil, a laser, some plastic cards and cutter.
+For achieving this, we made some templates (squares of aluminum foil or plastic cards with an specific number of cuts in it), then we set up our laser and finally put all together.
+Keywords: double-slit; quantum mechanics; quantum computing; interference.

 ## Descripcion del experimento
 El experimento de la doble rendija evidencia como, contrario a lo que se creer´ıa,